drylbear/RosettaRavenAAMFeatures/README.md

 # RosettaRavenAAMFeatures
 AAM features - full face and lips only.
 Matlab files.

 Dataset first presented for finding a lower resolution limit for machine lip-reading.
-AAM features (full face and lip-only) are provided along with the original videos.
+Shape and appearance models are provided for all parts of the face for you to augment as best for your own research.
+Original videos can be found from Dr Eamonn Keogh UCR.

 All future use of the dataset must reference the publication below.